Pre-k is a game changer for the children who have access.

 As the proud human of 4 rescued cats, I will work to keep animals safe.
 PA has taken many positive steps in the past few years to protect our animal friends, and I will support continued efforts.

 I am opposed to allowing hunters to lure bears with donuts and other junk food.
 I am opposed to live pigeon shoots.
 I am in favor of harsher penalties for those who abuse any animal.
+I also support the puppy mill ban currently being discussed in the legislature.

 I believe healthcare is a human right.
 We need to move away from a profit-driven healthcare system and into an outcomes-driven system.

 We need to put the people of PA first, not the profits of the insurance industry and drug companies.
 I am supportive of a medicare-for-all or medicare buy-in system in PA.
+People should not have to crowdsource their medical bills, or be driven to financial ruin because they get sick.

 I strongly support the work of Planned Parenthood and a woman’s right to choose.
 I believe the government has more pressing work to focus on than the private decisions of women and their families.